-At the May departmental graduation ceremony, the "Janet L. Fontaine Outstanding Counseling Student Award" is given to a graduate who, in the eyes of faculty, has demonstrated exceptional professional behavior.
+The "Janet L. Fontaine Outstanding Counseling Student Award" is given annually to a graduate who, in the eyes of departmental faculty, has demonstrated exceptional professional behavior.
 Nominations are accepted during March and April (for May and August graduates) and in November and December (for December graduates).
-The recipient is acknowledged at the graduation ceremony and receives a plaque recognizing their accomplishments.
+The recipient is formally acknowledged by the department and receives a plaque recognizing their accomplishments.